i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### PHP configuration

-This section is only relevant if you have installed additional PHP versions using the PHP compiler ( see above ).
+This section is only relevant if you have installed additional PHP versions using the PHP compiler.

 First, it is important to note that it is useless to try to edit a PHP .ini file that is located under the **/etc/php5** directory for a PHP version which has been installed by the PHP compiler.
 Indeed, the .ini files located under that